Passing the GMAT and getting accepted to one of the best business schools is not easy.

 - Students who thrive in a live learning environment.

-- Students who need a good refresher when it comes to data sufficiency and problem-solving.
+- Students who need a good refresher for data sufficiency and problem-solving.

 - Non-native English students need a deeper understanding of the verbal reasoning part.